About Metis Center For Psychological Services

 Throughout my career, I’ve worked with adults and transitional-aged youth struggling with depression, anxiety, substance abuse, adjustment issues, bipolar disorder, and psychotic disorders.
 My experience thus far has strengthened my drive to increase a person’s sense of stability, while also allowing for personal growth.

-I currently work in the Boulder office.
+I currently work in the Boulder and Erie offices.

 About Christopher Kelley, PsyD